My cart 0

 • Clarithromycin, telithromycin (antibiotics)

-Strong CYP3A4 inducers — dramatically reduce sirolimus levels (may require dose increase):
+Strong CYP3A4 INDUCERS — reduce sirolimus levels (may need dose increase)

 • Rifampicin, rifabutin (antituberculosis drugs)